Updated Saturday April 14, 2018 by LBA.

 - A dropped third strike is an automatic out.
 The batter may not run to first.

-- On the infield fly rule, the ball is automatically a dead ball once it is declared, regardless if the ball is caught or not.
+- On the infield fly rule, the ball is automatically a dead ball once it is declared by the umpires, regardless if the ball is caught or not.
 Runners may not advance.

 - There is no balk rule.